 CHRISTUS Ochsner Lake Area Hospital's Wellness, Screening, and Genetics Center in Lake Charles, Louisiana is impacting their entire population through cancer risk assessment.

 The Wellness, Screening, and Genetics Center screens patients for their genetic screening eligibility and have genetically tested over 1,700 patients.
-On average, the center sees well over 100 patients a week with 70-80 percent of patients being eligible for genetic services.
-This is remarkable, as centers usually find about 20 percent of eligible patients.
+On average, the center sees well over 100 patients a week with 70%-80% of patients being eligible for genetic services.
+This is remarkable, as centers usually find about 20% of patients eligible.

-With this incredible volume of genetic testing information to manage, Leah Marcantel, Nurse Navigator, has thousands of patients relying on her for follow-up care - a lot more than your traditional nurse navigator tracking newly diagnosed cases.
+With this incredible volume of genetic testing information to manage, nurse navigator Leah Marcantel, RN, CN-BN, has thousands of patients relying on her for follow-up care — a lot more than your traditional nurse navigator tracking newly diagnosed cases.
 Leah is responsible for ensuring each patient tested receives a personalized cancer prevention plan and assisting patient compliance with the plan.
 With her large volume of patients, she must have an accurate way to manage every patient.